スタスタAppsの英検要約予想問題は、準1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 17

 Hydrogen has been promoted as a future energy carrier, especially for industries that are hard to electrify.
-It can be produced using renewable electricity, stored, and later used in factories or transportation.
-Supporters argue that hydrogen could reduce emissions in steelmaking, shipping, and long-distance trucking.
+It can be produced, stored, and later used in factories or transportation.
+Governments and companies are studying how hydrogen could fit into future energy systems.

 Question 18